danilowoz/react-content-loader/README.md

 # React Content Loader

-This project is a collection the loader basead in styles cards on Facebook.
+This project is a collection the loader based on styles cards on Facebook.

 ## Usage:

-First install the dependencie
+First install the dependency:
 ```sh
 npm i react-content-loader --save-dev
 ```